Legacy Begins When Experience Finds Its Direction

 Legacy begins when these questions receive thoughtful attention.

-The Legacy Forms
+Your Legacy Takes Many Forms

 For educators and experienced professionals after 60, legacy often becomes: